Erik Jonsson School of Engineering and Computer Science

 All students must complete the following class as part of the research and dissertation requirement:

-GISC 7387 GIS Research Design
+GISC 7387 GIS Research Design (before proposal defense)

 In addition, students must complete sufficient additional research and dissertation semester credit hours to bring the total number of semester credit hours they have earned within the UT Dallas doctoral program (or transferred into the UT Dallas doctoral program) to 75 semester credit hours, the minimum required to earn a doctoral degree.
 Additional research and dissertation semester credit hours above and beyond those required to reach the 75 semester credit hours minimum may be required at the discretion of the student's PhD advisor.
 Additional research and dissertation semester credit hours can be earned through any course from the following list: